ABDUCTION

 Citizenship is essentially a set of social knowledge and practices.

-Knowledge is being taught and all practical skills can be improved by teaching.
-So, citizenship can be taught.
+Knowledge can be taught and all practical skills can be improved by teaching.
+Therefore, citizenship can be taught.

-Argument functions “for want of better”.
-Reduction of uncertainty serves to modify relevantly the epistemic status of a belief.
-This is a logic not of elimination but of reduction of doubt and uncertainty, S. Default reasoning.
+Arguments function “for want of better”.
+Reducing uncertainty modifyies the epistemic status of a belief.
+This is a logic not of elimination but of reduction of doubt and uncertainty, see default reasoning.